moneychien19/note-meta-blueprint-500-101/Takeaway/exam.md

     - Limit each people's access to assets.
     - Each asset are divided into two categories, **standard access** and **admin access**.
     - For example, an analyst doesn't need to manage campaigns.

-Setup Ad Accounts
-- At least one person has been authorized to run ads.
-- Each ad account needs an associated payment method.
-- Ad account access can be shared both internally and externally.
-- Business Manager should be owned by a party.

 ## Pixel